Static response of deformable microchannels: A comparative modelling study: Results

 \subsection{Flow rate--pressure drop curves}

 Figures \ref{fig:q-dp_OZ4}, \ref{fig:q-dp_OZ5} and \ref{fig:q-dp_RS1} show the variation of the flow rate $q$ with the pressure drop $\Delta p$ for the OZ4, OZ5 and RS1 data sets, respectively.
 Specifically, digitized experimental data from \cite{OYE13,RS16} is compared against our direct numerical simulations and the various theoretical curves.
-To highlight the effect of fluid--structure interactions, the rigid-channel lubrication theory relation $\Delta p = 12\mu \ell q/(h_0^3w)$ is shown as a dashed line in all plots.
+To highlight the effect of fluid--structure interactions, the rigid-channel lubrication theory relation $\Delta p = 12\mu \ell q/(h_0^3w)\left(1 - 0.630\frac{h_0}{w}\right)^{-1}$ (taking into account the leading-order side walls drag \cite[\S3.4.2]{B08}) is shown as a dashed line in all plots.

 For the case of OZ4 in \fref{fig:q-dp_OZ4}, we observe very good agreement between experiment, simulation and theory.
 Our simulations and theoretical prediction fall within the estimated error bars of the experimental data.
 Additionally, the theoretical relationship between $q$ and $\Delta p$ given by equation~\eref{eq:q_p_icc_dim} agrees to a few percent with the simulation results.
 This agreement highlights that the OZ4 experimental data set's conditions are well within the thin-plate bending theory proposed in \cite{CCSS17} and summarized in section~\ref{sec:bending}.
 The fit of Gervais et al.~\cite{GEGJ06} given by equation~\eref{eq:q_p_gervais_dim} is also shown.
 The fit shows better agreement with the experimental data but this is always going to be the case because $\alpha$ is fit under this precise requirement.